 Only non-family and renter median household incomes have decreased since 2010.
 These two types of households have similar median incomes, which are far below the City's median household income.
-There is surely a significant overlap between family households and homeowner households, and likewise with renter households and non-family households.
+There is likely significant overlap between family households and homeowner households and renter and non-family households.